seb7887/react-performance/react-performance.md

 ### Memoize selectors

-Reselect is a simple selector library for Redux, which can be used for building memorized selectors.
+`reselect` is a simple selector library for Redux, which can be used for building memorized selectors.
 You can define selectors as a function, retrieving snippets of the Redux state for React components.

 ```typescript
 import { createSelector } from 'reselect';